mehdibo/morocco-cities/README.md

 This repo contains lists of Moroccan regions and cities in Arabic, English and French

 # Help needed
-Some cities miss the translation to Arabic, a Pull Request with the value(s) updated is much appreciated.
+Someone to check if there are any double entries, miss-spellings or any problem with the data.

 # Available files